SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/01-Real-Life-Example.md

 # Real Life Example: Watering Plants
 [image assetsSrc="02-coditional-statements-1.png" /]

-Every day we are faced with decisions, which we make based on conditions that may or may not depend on us.
+Every day we are faced with decisions to make, which we make based on conditions that may or may not depend on us.

 Let's imagine the following daily situation: